top of page

 Adolescent substance use

 Substance use during adolescence has the potential to alter the developing prefrontal cortex and the behaviors that rely on mature prefrontal signaling.
-We study how opioids, cannabinoids, alcohol, and psychostimulant use during adolescence affects prefrontal activity and choices about probabilistic and delayed rewards in adulthood.
+We study how opioid, cannabinoid, alcohol, and psychostimulant use during adolescence contributes to reinforcer pathology, resulting in shifts in reward sensitivity and choice biases in probabilistic and delayed rewards in adulthood.

 Food insecurity